Kratom Geek FaviconKratom Geek Logo BlackKratom Geek FaviconKratom Geek Favicon

 Kratom is an illegal substance in Vermont.
 According to legislation passed in the state, mitragynine and 7-hydroxymitragynine are both found under its list of regulated drugs.
 You can find both compounds underneath its section for hallucinogenic drugs.

-The discussion surrounding kratom by Vermont Legislature began in 2016 after the DEA attempted its emergency scheduling of the substance.
-But the legislation got passed and went into effect later next year on July 15th, 2017.
+The Vermont Legislature passed the legislation which went into effect later next year on July 15th, 2017.

 At the moment, Vermont Legislature has a new bill up for discussion that might change how police enforcement handles kratom in the state.
 Vermont Progressive Party members Brian Cina, Robin Chesnut-Tangerman, and Zachariah Ralph banded together to propose House Bill 878 to Vermont Legislature in January 2020.
 Those members received support from Democratic Party Representative Annmarie Christensen.
 The referral of the bill went to the Committee on Judiciary.

 Unfortunately, the bill doesn’t make kratom legal once again for Vermont citizens.
 It would only decriminalize it.
 But there’s more to the proposal than just decriminalizing kratom.
 It looks to decriminalize other substances, too.
-Certain drugs that commonly get used for medicinal, spiritual, religious, and entheogenic purposes appear to get the same treatment in the bill.
+Drugs commonly used for medicinal, spiritual, religious, and entheogenic purposes get the same treatment in the bill.
 Those other three substances that the bill looks to include in its decriminalization effort are psilocybin, peyote, and ayahuasca.

 Wisconsin